-On the Wings of Mercury – a self–penned autobiography by Lorraine Moller, a world-class middle and long distance runner – is one of the most riveting and highly emotional tell-all memoirs — a must read.
+On the Wings of Mercury is a self–penned autobiography by Lorraine Moller.
+From the days when she was a world-class middle and long-distance runner, it is one of the most riveting and highly emotional tell-all memoirs — a must-read.

-If you think modern athletics is in a moral crisis, Lorraine Moller takes you back to the 70s and 80s.
-Not the Nike-upon-Oregon Disney fable where Pre was the golden boy of athletics and Bowerman was burning out waffle irons, much to his wife’s chagrin, but to the time when eastern bloc athletes were doped up on steroids.
-The women — being grotesquely masculine — looked even more hideous in their pathetic attempts to appear feminine when dressing in lace (only exacerbating the contrast) at the Helsinki World Championships village — an impossible task.
-Moller pulls no punches in her assertion of the eastern-bloc athletes as victims of systematic doping by their communist federations; she also shares a sense of pity for them.
+If you think modern athletics is in a moral crisis, Lorraine Moller takes you back to the 1970s and 80s.
+Not the Nike-upon-Oregon Disney fable where Pre was the golden boy of athletics, and when Bowerman was burning out waffle irons, much to his wife’s chagrin, but to the time when Eastern Bloc athletes were doped up on steroids.
+The women — being grotesquely masculine — looked even more hideous in their pathetic attempts to appear feminine when dressing in lace (only exacerbating the contrast) at the Helsinki World Championships athlete’s village — an impossible task.
+Moller pulls no punches in her assertion of the cheaters as victims of systematic doping by their communist federations.
+She also shares a sense of pity for them.
 However, no dopers of any stripe escape her wrath.

-‘A rumor ran through the (Seoul Olympic) village that there were 20 more positives (tests) among medal winners and the announcement of them was imminent.
+“A rumour ran through the (Seoul Olympic) village that there were 20 more positives (tests) among medal winners and the announcement of them was imminent.
 It never came.
 We were all waiting for Flojo to follow Ben Johnson out of the country in shame.
 I had seen her in Los Angeles four years before and now she had beefed up like a prize bull for a show.
-For my own curiosity I chased her down in the village, ostensibly to offer my congratulations for her series of gold medals and world records in the sprints.
+For my own curiosity, I chased her down in the village, ostensibly to offer my congratulations for her series of gold medals and world records in the sprints.
 Up close, she had a five o’clock shadow that even heavy make-up couldn’t conceal.
-At least, I rationalized, ‘failure’ was a preferable label to ‘cheat’, and definitely preferable to sporting a moustache with red lipstick’.
+At least, I rationalized, ‘failure’ was a preferable label to ‘cheat’, and definitely preferable to sporting a moustache with red lipstick.”

-When asked if writing On the Wings of Mercury was a cathartic experience, Lorraine wrote: “Totally cathartic.
+When asked if writing On the Wings of Mercury was a cathartic experience, she said, “Totally cathartic.
 As I sifted through my past I bawled, laughed out loud, got indignant, disappointed all over again and mad as hell.
-By the time I got to the finish I had made peace with it all.
+By the time I got to the finish, I had made peace with it all.
 I could let it go out into the public arena because my past history no longer had a hold on me.”

 During her continued quest for gold to the age of 41, at the 1996 Atlanta Olympic Games, Moller found herself atop Mount Olympus, stripped bare (in the snow) with arms raised to the heavens she beseeched the almighty Zeus, the father of all Olympians, to plead a humble request for sport’s supreme glory; Gold.

-On the Wings of Mercury stands out amongst the vast library of athletics memoirs and rises above all others.
-As Dr. Peter Snell wrote, “this is the most compelling autobiography I have ever read.”
+As Dr. Peter Snell wrote, “this is the most compelling autobiography I have ever read.